AdaCore/training_material/courses/rust_essentials/060_references/01_shared.rst

     let first = 'A';
     let ref_1: &char = &first; // Refers to 'first'
-    let ref_2: &char = &first; // Refers to 'first'
+    let ref_2: &char = &first; // Also refers to 'first'

 .. note::

-    Unlimited shared references to the *same* data can exist at the *same* time!
+    Unlimited shared references to the *same* data can exist at the *same* time

 ----------------------------------
 Using Reference (Accessing Data)